campagnola/pycca/docs/asm.rst

 Differences with GNU-AS
 -----------------------

-Pyca's assembly is closely modeled after the intel assembler syntax and is tested to produce identical output to the GNU assembler using the ".intel-mnemonic" directive.
+PyCCA's assembly is closely modeled after the intel assembler syntax and is tested to produce identical output to the GNU assembler using the ".intel-mnemonic" directive.
 There are a few differences, however:

 * GAS quietly ignores undefined symbols, treating them as null pointers;
-  pyca will raise an exception.
+  pycca will raise an exception.
-* GAS quietly truncates displacement values; pyca will raise an exception if the displacement is too large to be encoded.
+* GAS quietly truncates displacement values; pycca will raise an exception if the displacement is too large to be encoded.

 Adding support for new instructions
 -----------------------------------

-Although pyca currently supports only a small subset of the x86 instruction set, it is relatively simple to add support for new instructions by transcribing the instruction encoding from the `intel reference (see volume 2)
+Although pycca currently supports only a small subset of the x86 instruction set, it is relatively simple to add support for new instructions by transcribing the instruction encoding from the `intel reference (see volume 2)
 <http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html>`.